 Anything else you’d like to tell the readers about physical therapy reviewer jobs?

 I would be happy to communicate with anyone that has additional questions about becoming a clinical reviewer (OT or PT or SLP).
-So please, feel free to contact me through this site, or through my own website.
+Feel free to contact me if a clinical review specialist role appeals to you.
 I would also be very interested in consulting with providers or clinics if they are having difficulties.
 I think this is an area where knowledge is greatly lacking, and I am happy to help.

 Anything else you’d like to share?
 What’s next for you?